 Accounting being a high-level profession, applicants must sell themselves on their application to convince the hiring managers that they are overall a good fit for the job position.
 When applying for a job, sending a cover letter increases the chances of being selected by the hiring committee.
-Therefore, accountants send an accounting cover letter as part of their application.
+Therefore, accountants send a cover letter as part of their application.
 The cover letter highlights the unique qualifications, skills, and personal traits that set the candidate apart from other applicants.
-With the help of this article, the readers will be able to write a professional accounting cover letter.
+With the help of this article, readers will be able to write a professional cover letter.

 Importance

-A well-written accounting cover letter markets the applicant by emphasizing their suitability for the position based on professional qualifications and personal qualities.
-This way, the applicant can reference the requirements given in the job description and persuade the hiring manager they are all-rounded suitable for the position and the company.
-Additionally, an accounting cover letter marks the beginning of a relationship with the potential employer.
+A well-written cover letter markets the applicant by emphasizing their suitability for the position based on professional qualifications and personal qualities.
+This way, the applicant can reference the requirements given in the job description and persuade the hiring manager they are all-rounded and suitable for the position and the company.
+Additionally, this cover letter marks the beginning of a relationship with the potential employer.
 Unlike a resume, which lists qualifications, a cover letter should have a personal touch and mention accomplishments (professional and personal), current employment status, core values, etc.

 Points to Remember

-How to Write Accounting Cover Letter
+How to Write the Cover Letter

 When writing an accounting cover letter, you should highlight the best and most authentic version of yourself to outshine other candidates.
 This will typically involve discussing various things that make you suitable for the position.